-The second phase of REFI developed a Project Exchange Standard, which builds on the work completed in the first phase, when a Codebook Exchange Standard was developed.
+The second phase of REFI developed the REFI-QDA Project, which builds on the work completed in the first phase, when the REFI-QDA Codebook was developed.

 Each QDA software has a range of different features (see individual software websites for details).
-In developing the first version of this Project Exchange Standard, REFI focused on enabling exchange of the following core components between QDA software ‘projects’:
+In developing the first version of this REFI-QDA Project, we focused on enabling exchange of the following core components between QDA software ‘projects’:

 - sources (text, PDF, image and multimedia formats)